adncllng/vmock/src/pages/news/en/art-pédagogies-actuelles.md

 title: ART + PÉDAGOGIES ACTUELLES
 date: 1947-10-11T14:28:00.000Z
 description: >-
-  Honoured to be presenting a documentary essai I created in conversation with Montrealers belonging to the Deaf & Hard of Hearing community and choreographer Sara Hanley on dance, sensory normativity and lingering practices of exclusion.
+  Honoured to be talking about my documentary essai with choreographer Sara Hanley on her collaboration with Montrealers belonging to the Deaf & Hard of Hearing community.
 ---
 .